THE ART OF GUILLOCHE

 Discover how Czapek’s unique Guilloché Ricochet is made:

 CZAPEK’S GUILLOCHE RESONANCE

 Called Résonance, this special guilloché is derived from the Ricochet ® pattern of the Quai des Bergues collection: concentric circles originating from the two sub dials at 3 and 9 o’clock intersect and form bas-relief squares.
-But this time, the lines are much deeper and wider, creating a sporty guilloché, tnever made in watchmakingunique in watchmaking.
+But this time, the lines are much deeper and wider, creating a sporty guilloché, never made in watchmaking.
 It took our Master Guillocheur a lot of effort and time to get the right result but the biggest challenge was elsewhere: in order to enhance the light effects, we decided to add to this pattern a curvy, “bombé” shape.
-So, to avoid any deformation or distorted lines, we had to find a special allow, replacing the too soft 18 carat gold used traditionally.
+So, to avoid any deformation or distorted lines, we had to find a special alloy, replacing the too soft 18 carat gold used traditionally.
 This is why all our dials featuring the “Résonance” guilloché are made out of our special 401 alloy, a combination of 55% gold completed by a mixture of platinum, palladium and silver.

 The alloy 401 in its raw version

 THE ART OF ENAMEL

 The Czapek “Grand Feu” enamel dial is one of the most difficult technique of the art of watches decorating which offers as well the highest durability.
 The master artisan of our Manufacturing Partner Donze Cadrans in Le Locle, does not paint the motif directly on the watch but applies more oxides on the dial in gold.
 Then, the enameler moves the dial into fire (800-900° C) several times to allow motif and colors appear gradually.
 The “Grand Feu” enamel sets unalterable and refined decoration… including a secret signature in the case of Czapek.